Fulbright Freedom 250 Seminars Tell America’s Story

-To mark the 250th anniversary of America’s founding, Fulbright created special Freedom 250 Seminars to bring together around 120 Fulbright Visiting Scholars and Foreign Students from throughout the United States to explore American heritage at historically significant sites through curated tours, presentations by experts, and professional networking opportunities in Washington, DC; Philadelphia, Annapolis, and Houston–important to America’s history, security, innovation, and prosperity.
+To mark the 250th anniversary of America’s founding, Fulbright created special Freedom 250 Seminars to bring together around 120 Fulbright Visiting Scholars and Foreign Students.
+These Fulbrighters come from institutions throughout the United States to explore American heritage at historically significant sites with curated tours, presentations by experts, and professional networking opportunities.
+Seminars are held in cities important to America’s history, innovation and security, such as Washington, DC (Students and Scholars), Philadelphia, Annapolis, Houston, Texas, and Ft.
+Collins, Colorado.

 Freedom 250 Seminar: The Declaration of Independence and U.S. Founders